Choosing a school? You’ve got options.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 Magnet schools teach all subjects through the lenses of that specific track.
 If there is one near you with a theme that interests your child, this could be a good school fit.

 North Carolina has many magnet schools throughout the state.
-Districts with magnet schools or programs include Cabarrus County Schools, Charlotte-Mecklenburg Schools, Durham Public Schools, Surry County Schools, Wake County Public School System, and Winston-Salem/Forsyth County Schools.
+Some districts with magnet schools or programs include Cabarrus County Schools, Charlotte-Mecklenburg Schools, Durham Public Schools, Surry County Schools, Guilford County Schools, Gaston County Schools, Onslow County Schools, Wake County Public School System, and Winston-Salem/Forsyth County Schools.

 North Carolina’s magnet schools have themes that range from international languages to cosmetology, and from Montessori to digital marketing.
-In Surry County, one magnet school is even an online school!
+In Raleigh, Washington Magnet School was recently named the top magnet elementary school in the nation!
+The 100-year-old school has a Gifted and Talented theme with 200 elective choices.

 We interviewed one North Carolina magnet school, Atkins Academic and Technology High School.
 Principal Joe Childers described the philosophy of magnet programs this way: “When kids enjoy where they are, if kids feel engaged, that’s half the battle.
 If kids have an interest or feel connected, they’re going to try harder.”